 Peter W. Adler – February 17, 2015

-Today approximately twenty members of New Hampshire’s Health, Human Services, and Elderly Affairs Committee heard arguments for and against House Bill 251-FN, available here, sponsored by Bedford, New Hampshire Republican Keith Murphy.
-The bill would exclude the circumcision of newborn boys from New Hampshire’s Medicaid plan except when medically necessary, which it is estimated will save New Hampshire $212,000 per year.
+Today, approximately twenty members of New Hampshire’s Health, Human Services, and Elderly Affairs Committee heard arguments for and against House Bill 251-FN, available here, sponsored by Bedford, New Hampshire Republican Keith Murphy.
+The bill would have excluded the circumcision of newborn boys from New Hampshire’s Medicaid plan except when medically necessary, which it is estimated will save New Hampshire $212,000 per year.
+Unfortunately, the bill did not gain approval from the Committee.

 This article briefly summarizes “who said what” at the hearing.
 New Hampshire Public Radio also has posted a brief synopsis of the hearing and two minutes of testimony and commentary here on NHPR.org.